mmbishop/gwt-test/README.md

 # gwt-test
-Given-When-Then testing framework for Java
+Given-When-Then testing framework for Java, with support for Groovy and Scala

 ## Overview
 gwt-test provides an easy-to-use framework for writing unit and integration tests in the Given-When-Then format.